 I have tested on Microsoft Windows, but not other platforms.Observations on incremental rendering:

 - if there is a rubberband or highlight object, rendering of the map is very slow - how slow depends on the complexity of the rubberband/highlight object (number of vertices) as the object is rendered each time the display is updated during layer rendering

-#12 Updated by Giovanni Manghi over 7 years ago
+#12 Updated by Giovanni Manghi about 8 years ago

 - Assignee deleted (

 - Subject changed from with render caching enabled the overview goes wild to with render caching enabled the overview goes wild when changing vector symbology

 the overview extent still goes wild when changing the vector symbology, but now resizing the overview window "fixes" the problem.
 Usually when resizing the overview windows the canvas is not drawn, forcing to click the "refresh" button, but it happens also if "render caching" is not enabled.